 Ole Miss rounded out the season with a 10-7-3 record, earning a bid to the NCAA Championships for the third time in five years before bowing out in the first round to Florida State.

 Kizer put together one of the most prolific seasons in the history of the program during her junior campaign, leading the SEC and ranking fifth in the nation in goals with 16 and seventh nationally in points with 39, both tied for fourth most in school-history.
-Kizer was recognized for her excellent play, earning a First Team All-SEC selection and becoming the first Rebel to be named an All-American by the United Soccer Coaches.
+Kizer was recognized for her excellent play with just about every postseason award in the book, including earning a First Team All-SEC selection and becoming the first Rebel to be named an All-American by the United Soccer Coaches.

 Kizer wasn't the only Rebel to light up the scoreboard.
 Freshman Channing Foster burst onto the scene in her first season in Oxford with 12 goals, the fifth most in the nation among freshman and the fifth-highest total in school-history for a freshman.
 For her efforts, Foster was selected Second Team All-SEC and also landed on the SEC All-Freshman team.

 With the multitude of the program's success coming in recent years, it sure is a good sign for the future of Ole Miss Soccer.

 - ATHLETICS DEPARTMENT

 - Staff Directory